 Figure 6.7 Rod Coover's Cultures in Webs.
-An interview with a chief is combined with written text and a background performance still.
+An interview with a chief is combined with written text and a background performance still. © Rod Coover.
+Reproduced with permission of Rod Coover.

 Figure 6.8 Rod Coover's Cultures in Webs.
-Other pages combine words and images similarly but use video clips of performances; one page has a set of three clips the user can view by clicking on them, along with contextualising writing and music.
+Other pages combine words and images similarly but use video clips of performances; one page has a set of three clips the user can view by clicking on them, along with contextualising writing and music. © Rod Coover.
+Reproduced with permission of Rod Coover.